 ...remembering and reclaiming the ways of our species where people and place are delicately interwoven in a web of life -human community finding its particular place within the living and dying that marks the interdependence of life in an integrated ecosystem…It is the practice of coming to terms with our ecological home.
 [1]

-It’s like going for a walk in your local neighborhood...
-Knowing the names of your neighbors, taking the time to get to know their stories, extending kindness and generosity by helping each other out, and recognizing their struggle as your own are all ways that naturally strengthen a sense of community and belonging.
+It’s like getting to know your ecological neighborhood.
+It's important to learn the names of your neighbors, take the time to listen to their stories, extend a helping hand, and recognize their struggle as your own.
+These are all ways that naturally strengthen a sense of community and belonging.
 It’s the same thing with your relationship to the natural world.

 Turn Off to Turn On

-In this techno-savvy culture, we have become so reliant on (and addicted to) things like social media that it takes a certain kind of discipline and conscious effort to unplug and step away from what has become the new normal - living behind screens.
+In our technologically oriented culture, we have become so reliant on (and even addicted to) things like social media that it takes a certain kind of discipline and conscious effort to unplug and step away from what has become the new normal - living behind screens.
 Taking the time to turn off is really an opportunity to TURN ON all of your senses, and awakens parts of the brain that turn off when we are constantly engaging with screens.

-Reconnecting with Earth is a deeply centering practice that recalibrates the nervous system and ultimately, is a necessary part of our collective journey toward co-liberation and planetary healing.
+Reconnecting with earth is a deeply centering practice that recalibrates the nervous system and is a necessary part of our collective journey toward collective liberation and planetary resilience.
 Grounding in your WHY will keep you motivated to stick with the practice of coming back to nature again and again, and soon enough, you’ll wonder how you ever existed without it!

 Now is the time to participate in a healthy, regenerative way of relating to people and the planet.
 Your presence, engagement, and awareness is critical for the health of our only home: Earth.
-Place-based learning invites you to be more intentionally engaged with nature, to be more conscious of the particular elements of your life-place, and to interact with your environment in a way that restores and harmonizes the relationships that make up the place you call home.
+Bioregional Placemaking invites you to be more intentional about how you relate to place, to be conscious of the relationships that make up your life-place, and to be a participant within the communities and ecosystems where you live in a way that restores and regenerates networks of care and mutual thriving.

 Empire thrives when we are disconnected from the source of life, when we are isolated from nurturing connections, and when we are cut off from traditional ways of being that teach us how to be in relationship with the land that is reciprocal and regenerative.
 We are disconnected from our roots, to place, and to the soils beneath us.
 We have been conditioned to ignore, extract, consume, and capitalize on Earth's limited, precious gifts for the sake of individual greed and political power.

-Creating space in your life to engage with Earth in meaningful ways is an active pathway toward remembering your true home - the place that feeds you, nurtures you, loves you, and gives to you unconditionally.
+Creating space in your life to engage with earth in meaningful ways is an active pathway toward a regenerative future, climate resilience, and establishing a true sense home in the place that feeds, nurtures, and loves you unconditionally.
 Your ecological home is waiting for your return with arms open wide.

 Step 1: Know Your Bioregion